 - Tailor your schedule to balance the needs of others in your circle – your teams, peers and your family.
 Understand the communication styles of the people you manage, and the peers you work most closely with.
 Are they spontaneous or scheduled?
 What functions do they focus on?
 If your direct report wants to have a stand-up meeting first thing on Monday, know what location best suits you and your team for that meeting.
 What non-work needs might affect your schedule?
 Work from anywhere may allow you more flexibility to schedule health-related activities before/after work or over lunch breaks, for instance.
 As a new dad, my son splits time between daycare and grandparents during the work week, so I’ve tailored his ‘daycare’ days to align with in-office days, giving me greater flexibility on drop off times.

-At Coegi, we transitioned from an in-office company with flex time options to remote during the pandemic.
-Now, we require employees in office every Thursday, but allow them to work from home 2-3 days a week, per their preference.
+At Coegi, we smoothly transitioned from an in-office company with flex time options to completely remote during the pandemic.
+Now, we request employees work in the office every Thursday to participate in team training and activities, but allow the flexibility to choose to work from home 2-3 days of the week, if they so desire.
 This truly seems to be the ideal scenario as it ensures some level of in-person interaction and collaboration, but gives a large amount of freedom on an individual level to balance their work and personal schedules throughout the week.

 Some of the specific benefits we’ve seen from switching to hybrid work include a greater sense of community, decreased feeling of burnout, and improvement of inter-company tools and shared resources.
 It forced us to become aware of and fix some of the communication gaps previously existing in our company.

 At the end of the day, companies need to stop being afraid of work-anywhere models.
 If you set strong frameworks from an organizational level and empower employees with the tools and ability to reverse engineer their work to be optimal for them, work-anywhere can work, well, anywhere.